wp-plugins/usc-e-shop/readme.txt

 == Changelog ==

 = V1.0 =
-16 Mar 2011
+30 Apr 2011
 -----------
-* Welcart Default テーマを1.1にアップグレード、wc_templates を採用
+* Welcart Default theme is upgraded to 1.1. wc_templates is implemented.
-* 通貨や入力フォームのグローバライズに対応
+* Global currency and form entry is supported.
-* 配送希望日算出機能を追加
+* Requested delivery date calculation function is added.
-* PayPal エクスプレス・チェックアウト決済を標準搭載
+* PayPal Express Checkout function is included.
-* 納品書等のPDF出力仕様を変更、及び請求書・領収書を追加
+* PDF (Packing list ext) export function is modified; invoice and receipt are added.